anserk/bckchg/README.md

 Multi-threading background changer for gnome desktop.
 Download images from a subreddit on imgur and store them in an images directory where the other thread is looping on.

-You can modify the subreddit by changing the SUBREDDIT_GALLERY_NAME in bckgrd.py.
+IMPORTANT
+You have to register on imgur https://api.imgur.com/oauth2/addclient in order to get the client_id and secret_client_id.
+You need to copy those key in the auth.ini file.

 To start just run
     pip install -r requirements.txt